 This year’s festival is happening every weekend from Sept.
-19 to Oct.
-18, 2020 in Wentzville’s Rotary Park.
+18 to Oct.
+24, 2021 in Wentzville’s Rotary Park.
+(That’s SIX weekends of Renaissance fun!)

 Mitch and I have visited the St. Louis RenFest a number of times and we’ve got some GREAT tips to help you have the MOST fun ever while traveling back to the times of yore.